 Build Your Butt for Moms: Why Your Workouts Aren’t Changing Your Shape (And What To Do Instead)

-But when you look in the mirror or put on your jeans, your glutes still look flat.
+But when you look in the mirror or put on your jeans, your butt still looks flat.
 No lift.
 No shape.

 Nothing that reflects the effort you’ve been putting in.

 If that’s where you are right now, you’re not alone.
-I started with a flat, saggy butt too, and I remember exactly how frustrating it felt to work hard and not see results.
-This post is for you if you’re tired of guessing and ready to actually build your butt for moms in a way that works.
+I was there too.
+This post is for you if you’re tired of guessing and ready to actually build your butt in a way that works for you as a mom.

 Let’s walk through why your current workouts aren’t changing your shape and what needs to shift so your body finally responds.